 - Afterwards, we transition to BAU (business as usual).

 All of these things infer stasis.
 They infer that we will reach somewhere, a destination.
 When we get there, everything will be good and we can stop all this change.

 Programmes are temporary in nature.
 Funding runs out.
 The Target Operating Model is implemented.
 Forget a Target Operating Model, we need the next best Operating Model or an Adaptive Operating Model.
 The Target Operating model will be 18 months old by the time it is implemented, a commercial lifetime for many companies.
 The Operations teams eagerly move back to BAU, it means they can stop changing and ‘get on with their real job’ instead.
 Corporate stasis reigns once more.

 And yet stasis is the reason we created a transformation in the first place.
 The outside world is moving faster than many organisations can cope with.
 Transformations attempt to catch up on the latency.
 But by the time we get there, we are already out of date.

-But of course, that’s the problem.
+Of course, that’s the problem.
 We can never stop changing because nothing else stops changing.
-If the need to change is ever present, what’s the alternative to faux transformation?
+If the need to change is ever-present, what’s the alternative to faux transformation?

 Organisations need to become change ready.
 Able to change on a continual basis.
 Always improving.
 Continually evolving rather than sporadically transforming.
 Continual improvement requires serious work to embed in an organisation, but it can be done.

-Part 2 explores how you can take your organisation on the journey to continuous improvement.
+In part 2 we will explore how you can take your organisation on the journey to continuous improvement.